Wednesday, September 30, 2009

 So why pair them together?
 They were horrendous separately and together last year.
 Plus, by doing that, you are putting 2 pairs of "kids" on the blueline.

 Girardi and Staal should be a tandem.
 They were last year often, they play well together, one is a lefty, one is a righty.
-Both broke into the league near the same time and both are equally as good as the other.
+Both broke into the league near the same time and both a

 So that leaves Del Zotto and Gilroy, two rookies together, no?